Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

 The major contribution of TempPNet in interpretation lies in its capability of interpreting temporal symptom progression.
-To validate that capturing temporal symptom progression actually improves users' trust in our model, we conduct a user study.
-We recruited 80 college students and informed the participants that they would be assigned an interpretable ML model to predict depression using sensor data.
-We randomly selected one patient sample that the model predicted as depressed and show the participants how the model interpreted this prediction.
-We design two randomized groups: one to present TempPNet's interpretation, and the other to present the baseline's interpretation (without temporal symptom progression, which is equivalent to ProtoPNet).
+To validate that capturing temporal symptom progression improves interpretability of our model, we conduct a user study.
+We informed the participants that they would be assigned an interpretable ML model to detect depression using sensor data.
+After filtering out those who failed the attention check and manipulation check (articulated below), there are 66 participants in the user study.
+We randomly select two patient samples that the model detects as depressed and non-depressed and show the participants how the model interpreted those decisions.
+We design two randomized groups: one presenting TempPNet's interpretation, and the other presenting the baseline's interpretation (without temporal symptom progression).

 The first part of the user study collects five control variables: age, education, gender, trust in AI, and health literacy.
+The health literacy instrument is adopted from \cite{osborne_2013_grounded}.
 This user study passed randomization checks.
-The summary statistics and randomization \textit{p}-values are reported in Tables \ref{tb:summary_stats_cat}, \ref{tb:summary_stats_con}, and \ref{tb:randomization_check}.

-Since the interpretation is based on depression walking symptoms, we designed a depression knowledge education session for all participants.
-We ask the participants to read the related depression knowledge depicted in Figure \ref{fig:dep_kldg_reading}.
-After reading such information, they are asked to answer four questions in Figure \ref{fig:kldg_test} to test their understanding.
-If they answer these questions incorrectly, an error message such as in the top line of Figure \ref{fig:kldg_test} will prompt and direct them to read the information and choose again.
+The summary statistics and randomization \textit{p}-values are reported in Appendix \ref{apd:user_study_designs}.
+Since the interpretation is based on depression walking symptoms, we design a depression knowledge education session for all participants, showing the depression walking symptoms (Appendix \ref{apd:user_study_designs}).
+After reading such information, they are asked to answer four questions (Appendix \ref{apd:user_study_designs}) to test their understanding.
+If they answer these questions incorrectly, an error message will prompt and direct them to read the information and choose again.
 After they answer the test questions correctly, they have sufficient knowledge to understand the model interpretations.